FlowFrontiers/CyberML-DataQuality/README.md

 ### File Structure

 Each dataset folder follows a specific naming convention for Jupyter Notebooks:
-- Notebooks with `*-data-analysis*` provide a comprehensive analysis of the dataset, focusing on flow counts, label distributions, occurrences of negative and NaN values, and TCP FIN and RST flag counts.
+- `*-data-analysis*` notebook provide a comprehensive analysis of the dataset, focusing on flow counts, label distributions, occurrences of negative and NaN values, and TCP FIN and RST flag counts.
 - `*-without_feat_sel*` notebooks offer supporting material and analyses related to the manuscript.
 - `*-with_feat_sel*` notebooks present extended analyses, comparing the performance of DT, RF, and NB algorithms with top 15 features selected by the ExtraTrees algorithm.